denis-vilyuzhanin/callbackj/README.md

     // this code will be invoked if all objects are selected or error is raised.
 });
 ```
-* I am interested in result but I don't care about errors
+* If you are interested in result but I don't care about errors

 ```js